tweag/nickel/doc/manual/merging.md

 ```

 In the above example, we merge two records, both with a field `firewall`.
 On
-both sides, the value is a record, which is therefore merged.
-The same process
+both sides, the value of `firewall` is again a record, which is therefore
-happens one layer below, on the common field `open_ports`, to result in the
+merged.
+The same process happens one layer below, on the common field
-final record:
+`open_ports`, to result in the final record:

 ```nickel
 {